 • Meanwhile, melt 1 TBSP butter in a large pan over medium-high heat.
 Add mushrooms and cook, stirring, until lightly browned and softened, 3-5 minutes.
 Season with salt and pepper. • Stir in half the stock concentrate (you’ll use the rest in the next step) and 1 TBSP water.
 Cook, stirring, until mushrooms are coated, 30 seconds.
 Turn off heat; transfer to a bowl.
 Wipe out pan. • 4 SERVINGS: Use 2 TBSP butter and 2 TBSP water.

 • In a large bowl, combine pork* and remaining stock concentrate.
-Season with pepper and ½ tsp salt.
+Season with salt (we used ½ tsp kosher salt) and pepper.
 Form mixture into two patties, each slightly wider than a burger bun. • Heat a large drizzle of olive oil in pan used for mushrooms over medium-high heat.
-Add patties and cook until browned and cooked through, 4-7 minutes per side. • In the last 1-2 minutes of cooking, top each patty with Swiss.
-Cover pan until cheese melts. • 4 SERVINGS: Use 1 tsp salt and form mixture into 4 patties.
+Add patties and cook until browned and cooked through, 4-7 minutes per side. • In the last 1-2 minutes of cooking, top each patty with Swiss cheese.
+Cover pan until cheese melts. • 4 SERVINGS: Use 1 tsp kosher salt and form mixture into four patties.

 • While patties cook, toast buns until golden. • In a small bowl, combine sour cream and Honey Dijon Dressing.
 Season with salt and pepper.